vuejs/vue-cli/docs/guide/css.md

 ## Passing Options to Pre-Processor Loaders

 Sometimes you may want to pass options to the pre-processor's webpack loader.
 You can do that using the `css.loaderOptions` option in `vue.config.js`.
-For example, to pass some shared global variables to all your Sass styles:
+For example, to pass some shared global variables to all your Sass/Less styles:

 ``` js
 // vue.config.js